C2DH/memorecord/pages/take-part.md

 #memorecord is keen to collect any posts related to your memories of migration in Luxembourg.
 Tell us your story.
 Join the harvest!
 Use #memorecord on your Facebook and Instagram posts.

+Anyone interested can also to participate simply by sending a letter to the project curator:
+Anita Lucchesi
+Luxembourg Centre for Contemporary and Digital History (C²DH) Université du Luxembourg
+Maison des Sciences Humaines
+11, Porte des Sciences
+L - 4366 Esch-Belval

 <!-- more -->

 # **How #memorecord works**